nsidc/polarstereo-reformat/README.md

 ### nsidc0081

-The `nsidc0081` directory contains a scripts for converting [Near-Real-Time DMSP SSMIS Daily Polar Gridded Sea Ice Concentrations, Version 2](https://nsidc.org/data/nsidc-0081) NetCDF data to the original binary format from earlier versions.
+The `nsidc0081` directory contains a script for converting [Near-Real-Time DMSP SSMIS Daily Polar Gridded Sea Ice Concentrations, Version 2](https://nsidc.org/data/nsidc-0081) NetCDF data to the original binary format from earlier versions.
 The script is written in `python`.